 Compatibility: Windows, macOS, Linux, Android

 If you’re looking for something a little more intuitive and perhaps not quite as feature heavy, then you may prefer FreeOffice over Libre.
-It’s super-compatible with Microsoft’s infamous yet omniscient formats – .doc, .xls, .ppt and so on – and lets you export in such formats as the common PDF and the not-so-common ePub e-book format.
+It’s super-compatible with Microsoft’s infamous yet omnipresent formats – .doc, .xls, .ppt and so on – and lets you export in formats such as the common PDF and the not-so-common ePub e-book format.

 FreeOffice only features the standard three programs – its answers to Word, Excel and PowerPoint – but for most people these will suffice, negating the clutter of extra software.